Ldpe2G/DeepLearningForFun/Mxnet-Scala/FastNeuralStyle/README.md

 2, download the [Coco dataset]http://msvocds.blob.core.windows.net/coco2015/test2015.zip

-3, use the script `train_fast_nueral_style.sh` under the scripts folder to train on new style image. you just need to set the `TRAIN_DATA_PATH` flag to your coco dataset path.
+3, use the script `train_fast_nueral_style.sh` under the scripts folder to train on new style image.

+you just need to set the `TRAIN_DATA_PATH` flag to your coco dataset path and `STYLE_IMAGE` flag to your own style images.

 ```bash
 # path to the coco dataset,